Port Freeport: 1887

-A survey indicated wave actions and subsidence may have contributed to the loss of a considerable amount of the north jetty.
+A survey indicated that wave actions and subsidence may have contributed to the loss of a considerable amount of the north jetty.
 The officer in charge, Major O.H.
 Ernst, opined that money would be better spent deepening the Galveston and Brazos Canal, a canal that connected Port Velasco to Galveston, a forerunner of the Intracoastal Waterway.
 He recommended work on the jetties at the Brazos River be abandoned.